Moin9054/AI-Powered-Helpdesk-Ticketing-System/README.md

 # 🤖 Smart Helpdesk with AI-Inspired Triage

-A full-stack **AI-powered helpdesk system** that simulates how real-world support platforms integrate machine learning for ticket triage and knowledge retrieval.
+A full-stack **AI Powered Helpdesk Ticketing System** that simulates how real-world support platforms integrate machine learning for ticket triage and knowledge retrieval.

 Built with:
 - **Frontend**: React (Vite, TailwindCSS, Protected Routes)